plaidml/plaidml/docs/docs/install.md

 plaidbench keras mobilenet
 ```

-You can adapt any Keras\* code by using the PlaidML backend instead of the
+You can adapt any Keras code by using the PlaidML backend instead of the
-TensorFlow\*, CNTK\*, or Theano\* backend that you'd normally use; simply change
+TensorFlow, CNTK, or Theano backend that you'd normally use; simply change
-the Keras\* backend to ``plaidml.keras.backend``.
+the Keras backend to ``plaidml.keras.backend``.
 You can do this by modifying
 ``~/.keras/keras.json`` so that the backend line reads ``"backend":
 "plaidml.keras.backend"`` If this file does not exist, see the [Backend
 instructions for Keras].
-If you don't need anything special in your Keras\*
+If you don't need anything special in your Keras
 settings, you can set the ``~/.keras/keras.json`` as follows:

 ```json